-- One common inaccuracy is underextension - Using the word "cat" to refer only to the family cat - Using the word "ball" to refer only to a favorite toy ball
+- One common inaccuracy is underextension using a word too narrowly. - Using the word "cat" to refer only to the family cat - Using the word "ball" to refer only to a favorite toy ball

 Sarah refers to the blanket she sleeps with as "blankie".
 When Aunt Ethel gives her a new blanket Sarah refuses to call the new one a "blankie" - she restricts that word only to her original blanket.